cisphon/Steam-Snooper/README.md

 ## Here's how to use it:
-Get a Steam Web API Key [here] (https://steamcommunity.com/dev) by filling out the form.
+[Get a Steam Web API Key] (https://steamcommunity.com/dev) by filling out the form.